qureshii/workato-bp-extension/README.md

-OPA extension SDK allows customers, external developers/partners to connect to legacy on-prem systems using Java within the Workato Agent infrastructure.
+OPA extension SDK allows customers to execute commands in the operating system

 ## Configuration